amirrezaie1415/Stone-crack-segmentation/README.md

-# Deep Crack Segmentation
+# Crack Segmentation in Stone

-This repo contains the source codes for segmenting cracks on DIC images presented in [Rezaie et al.](https://doi.org/10.1016/j.conbuildmat.2020.120474)
+This repo includes the codes for segmentation of crack pixels in scanned stone samples.

-Link to the publication: [click here](https://doi.org/10.1016/j.conbuildmat.2020.120474)

-Link to the crack dataset: [click here](https://doi.org/10.5281/zenodo.4307686)

 # How to use it?